 7. Additional Features And Functions:

 Many air conditioners on the Indian market come with extra features and functions in addition to standard ones, which can improve the comfort and convenience of the user.
-Some standard additional features include:
+Some additional standard features include:

 - Wi-Fi connectivity: Wi-Fi-enabled air conditioners can be remotely managed with a smartphone app, making it simple to change the temperature and other settings from anywhere.